-The directors of the Company at the date of this report are GT Sayers, DP Towers, H Tradonsky and KW van Staden.
+The directors of the Company at the date of this report are GT Sayers, DP Towers, H Tradonsky, KW van Staden and W J Janse van Rensburg (Alt).

 Interest of the director and officers

 The directors and officers have no interests in the Company.